 At Google, for instance, people can spend 20% of their time on any project they choose.
 This approach may be easier than a full-time rotation program since it minimizes day-to-day disruptions.

-If a rotation program isn’t viable, there are other small, but meaningful, ways to give employees growth opportunities.
+If a rotation program isn’t viable, there are other small, but meaningful, ways to give employees career growth opportunities.

 For example, if an employee wants to learn more about event management, they don’t have to transfer to the marketing team to make it happen—invite them to the holiday party planning committee.
 Or encourage the product manager who wants to flex their creative muscles to join the next engineering hack-a-thon.